Retirement and your financial future. Hmm . . . you’ll get around to thinking about it one day. And life insurance? That too.

 The premiums on whole life insurance (sometimes called cash value insurance) are generally more expensive than term life for a couple of reasons.

 Whole life coverage lasts throughout your entire lifetime.
-You might think it’s a good thing to have life insurance coverage for your entire life.
+It might sound like a good thing to have life insurance coverage for your entire life.
 But here’s the truth: If you practice the principles we teach, you won’t need life insurance forever.
 Ultimately, you’ll be self-insured.
 Why?
 Because you’ll have zero debt, a full emergency fund and a hefty amount of money in your investments.

-Whole life insurance costs more because it’s designed to build cash value.
+Whole life insurance costs more because it’s designed to build cash value (which means it tries to double up as an “investment” account.)
 But keep in mind that a life insurance policy shouldn’t be an investment or money-making scheme—it’s simply meant to provide security, protection and peace of mind for your family should the unthinkable happen.

 It’s like Dave says in his book The Complete Guide to Money, "Life insurance has one job: It replaces your income when you die."

 There are far more productive and profitable ways to invest your money than using your life insurance plan.
-What sounds like more fun to you—investing in stock with a cutting-edge company or "investing" money in a plan that’s all based on whether or not you kick the bucket?
+What sounds like more fun to you—investing in growth stock mutual funds so you can enjoy your retirement or "investing" money in a plan that’s all based on whether or not you kick the bucket?
 We think the answer is pretty easy.

 Cost Comparison of Life Insurance

-All of the $93 per month disappears into commissions and expenses for the first three years.
-After that, the cash value portion of his policy will average a 1.5% return per year for a whole life guaranteed cash value policy according to Consumer Reports.(1)
+That additional $82 per month disappears into commissions and expenses for the first three years.
+After that, the cash value portion will average a low return per year compared to if he’d invested it elsewhere.

-Worse yet, the savings he does manage to build up after being ripped off for years won’t even go to his family when he passes away!
+Worse yet, the savings he does manage to build up after being ripped off for 20 years won’t even go to his family when he passes away.
+Greg would have needed to withdraw and spend that cash value while he was still alive.
+Talk about pressure!
 The only benefit his family will receive is the face value of the policy, which was $125,000 in our example.

-But what if he invested that $93 each month for 20 years?
-With a 10% rate of return, that would turn into about $70,000.
-Even better, if he invested for 30 years it would turn into over $200,000!
-Talk about a lot of bang for your buck!
+But what if he went with the $18 term life policy and invested the $82 he saved each month for 20 years in good growth stock mutual funds?
+With a 10% rate of return, that would turn into about $62,000.
+That’s a lot of bang for your buck!

 How Much Term Life Insurance Do I Need?

-We recommend you purchase a term life insurance policy for 10–12 times your annual income.
-That way, your income will be replaced if something happens to you.
+You should purchase a term life insurance policy for 10–12 times your annual income.
+That way, your salary will be replaced for your family if something happens to you.
+You can run the numbers with our term life calculator.

 And don’t forget to get term life insurance for both spouses, even if one of you stays at home with the kids.
 Think about what you would pay in childcare and home upkeep costs if the stay-at-home parent was gone!
 No matter what, you both need term life insurance.